emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watchlists, continue watching or history. ❌
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site does not have 4K content. ❌
+1. Site looks good + works well on mobile. ✔️

 ***
-## Levidia
+## FshareTV
-### Score: 10/22
+### Score: 12/24
 1. Streams load, but it takes a second. ⚠️
-1. Site gives both 1080p/720p options. ✔️
+1. Content is 1080p, and can be lowered. ✔️
 1. Good for both new and old content. ✔️
-1. Only 1 host but its decent. ⚠️
+1. Only 3 servers but does not auto-switch if one fails. ⚠️
-1. Site does not have episode auto-next. ❌
+1. Site has no shows so it doesn't need episode auto-next. ⚠️
-1. Site feels dated, lots of room for improvement. ❌
+1. UI is decent but has room for improvement. ⚠️
-1. Site is missing subtitle features. ❌
-1. Has movies, shows and anime. ✔️
+1. Allows searching and adjusting subtitles. ✔️
-1. Has watchlists when you signup. ✔️
-1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site is only movies. ❌
+1. Site has no watchlists, continue watching or history. ❌
+1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
 1. Site does not have 4K content. ❌
+1. Site works well, but doesn't look too great on mobile. ⚠️

 ***
 ## Show Flix
-### Score: 10/22
+### Score: 12/24
 1. Streams load very fast. ✔️
 1. Content is 1080p, and can be lowered. ✔️
 1. Good for new content, but struggles to find older stuff. ⚠️